What is Religious Abuse?

 The LDS Church faced serious legal issues over its handling of sexual abuse cases by the 1990s.
 For years, leaders dealt with these problems behind closed doors, but this changed as more survivors spoke up.
 A key case from this period began in 1998 when Jeremiah Scott filed a lawsuit against Franklin Curtis, a man with a known history of sexual misconduct, claiming he abused him as a child.
 The church ignored the problem instead of warning families or taking action, which allowed Curtis to harm more people.
 In 2001, after years of legal battles, the church agreed to a $3 million settlement—one of the first big payouts of its kind.

 Another shocking case involved Jessica and Ashley Cavalieri, two sisters from Washington state who suffered abuse in the 1990s.
-They later claimed church officials knew about the abuse but didn't intervene.
+They later claimed that church officials knew about the abuse but didn't intervene.
 In 2005, a jury granted them $4.2 million, although part of that sum was later reduced.
 Nonetheless, the case made it clear—victims were speaking up, and the church could no longer deal with these issues in secret.

 These lawsuits compelled the LDS Church to reconsider its approach to abuse allegations.
 For the first time, the church faced real legal consequences, and the pressure grew.
 Though the church updated its policies, many victims felt these changes came too late.